liftmodules/kafka-actors/README.md

 }
 ```

-This actor will connect to a Kafka broker on the local machine and consumer messages from the
+This actor will connect to a Kafka broker on the local machine and consume messages from the
 `kafka-actors-example-consumer` Kafka topic.
 It will use the group id
 `kafka-actors-example-consumer` and it will wait 1 second for new messages in its event loop before
 giving up, doing some housecleaning, and polling again.